- Asia & the Pacific Policy Studies

 - Contact us

-The School’s approach to policy draws on the complementarity between, on the one hand, disciplinary excellence in the core areas of economics, governance, environment and development and, on the other, deep country and region specific knowledge of Asia and the Pacific, including Australia.
+The School is Asia and the Pacific’s leading graduate public policy school.
+Its approach to policy draws on the complementarity between, on the one hand, disciplinary excellence in the core areas of economics, governance, environment and development and, on the other, deep country and region specific knowledge of Asia and the Pacific, including Australia.

 The School is founded on the belief that powerful academic and social outcomes can be achieved when research and education are combined, when talented domestic and international students are brought together – both in coursework degrees and short-course executive programs – and when scholars and professional staff have direct incentives to maximise productivity in pursuit of a shared institutional mission.

-Canberra is located in the Australian Capital Territory, on the ancient lands of the Ngunnawal people, who have lived here for over 20,000 years.
+Canberra is located in the Australian Capital Territory, on the traditional lands of the Ngunnawal and Ngambri peoples.
 Canberra’s name is thought to mean ‘meeting place’, derived from the Aboriginal word Kamberra.
-European settlers arrived in the 1830s, and the area won selection by ballot for the federal capital in 1908.
-Since then the ‘Bush Capital’ has grown to become the proud home of the Australian story, with a growing population of around 390,000.

-Canberra hosts a wide range of tourist attractions, including various national museums, galleries and Parliament House, as well as beautiful parks and walking trails.
+Canberra hosts a wide range of tourist attractions, including various national museums, galleries and Parliament House of Australia, as well as beautiful parks and walking trails.
 Several attractions are within walking distance of the ANU campus, including the National Museum of Australia and the Australian National Botanic Gardens.
-Canberra is also a fantastic base from which to explore the many treasures of the surrounding region, including historic townships, beautiful coastlines and the famous Snowy Mountains.
-Learn more about what to do and see during your stay in Canberra here.
+Canberra is also a fantastic base from which to explore the many treasures of the surrounding region, including historic townships, beautiful coastlines and the Snowy Mountains.
+Learn more about what to do and see during your stay in Canberra.

 All communication with registered delegates will be by email in the first instance.
-If you register for the conference and do not receive a confirmation by email within 5 working days, please contact the conference organisers by phone on (+61) 2 6125 7620 or email email@example.com.
+If you register for the conference and do not receive a confirmation by email within 24 hours, please email the conference organisers at email@example.com.

 The conference organisers recognise that some delegates may have special dietary needs.
-Please contact us at firstname.lastname@example.org to advise us of any special requirements you may have.
+Please complete the dietary requirements section of the registration form carefully, or contact us at firstname.lastname@example.org to advise us of any changes.

 We hope to make the conference as accessible and inclusive as possible.
 Please contact us at email@example.com to advise of any accessibility requirements.

-Canberra’s public bus service, ACTION Buses, covers Canberra’s major tourist sites and the suburbs.
-The number 7/7A bus stops directly in front of the Crawford School; you can access the timetable and route map here.
+Canberra’s public bus service, Transport Canberra buses, covers Canberra’s major tourist sites and the suburbs.
+The number 53 bus stops directly in front of the Crawford School; access the timetable and route map.

-Call 02 6207 7611 for more information or view ACTION’s printable routes and timetables here.
-ACTION’s fleet includes easy access buses for people with reduced mobility.
+Call 02 6207 7611 for more information or view Transport Canberra’s printable routes and timetables.
+Transport Canberra’s fleet includes easy access buses for people with reduced mobility.

 International visitors to Australia require a visa or an electronic travel authority (ETA) prior to arrival.
 It is your responsibility to ensure documentation is correct and complete before you commence your journey.
-Information on obtaining visas and ETAs can be found here.
+See further Information on visas and ETAs on the Department of Home Affairs website.
+Conference organisers are unable to provide any advice on visa requirements and applications.

 Arriving in Canberra

 Canberra Airport is the airport serving Australia’s capital city, located 8km from the city.
-It is served by most of Australia’s major cities, as well as Wellington (NZ) and Singapore.
+It is connected to most of Australia’s major cities.

 By road, Canberra is located approximately 3.5 hours from Sydney.
-A hourly coach service is available to connect from the Sydney Airport International terminal to Canberra city centre (travel time 3 hours).
+A hourly coach service is available to connect from the Sydney Airport Domestic terminal to Canberra city (travel time 3.5 hours).

 It is also possible to travel to Canberra by train.
 The Canberra train station is located in the suburb of Kingston, approximately 6km from the Canberra city centre and the ANU.